ming-ddtechcg/openshift-nuodb-ce/README.md

       $ oc label node nuodb.com/zone=nuodb

       If you are deploying the persistent storage template run these addition commands from your master node.

           For one storage node, label it for storage use using this command
-          $ oc label node <node name> nuodb.com/node-type=storage Copy the local-disk-class.yaml to the master and node, and create the local persistent storage disk class and volume
+          $ oc label node <node name> nuodb.com/node-type=storage

+          Create the local persistent storage disk class and volume
           $ oc create -f local-disk-class.yaml

 ### STEP 4.